Guide to choosing the right gravel bike

 What is a gravel bike?

 The gravel was born as a way to combine the best of road and mountain.
-It originated in the United States, where cyclists wanted to ride rural dirt roads and unpaved tracks without needing an MTB.
+It emerged in the United States, where cyclists wanted to ride rural dirt roads and unpaved tracks without needing an MTB.

 Over time, the concept became established as its own category: fast, comfortable bikes capable of riding on any terrain.